ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 You can allocate bandwidth for volumes attached to a virtual server instance out of total instance bandwidth.
 {:shortdesc}

-This feature is available for accounts in the Osaka, Sydney, Toronto, and Sao Paulo regions only.
-{: note}

 ## Bandwidth allocation for volumes attached to an instance
 {: #attached-block-vol-bandwidth}